AREAS OF PRACTICE

 Estate planning is for everyone, but there is no “one size fits all”.
 Every situation is dynamic just like you and your family.

-We will assist you by considering and addressing the technical aspects of your situation while explaining and utilizing documents that make sense for you and your family.
+We will assist you by considering and addressing the technical aspects of your situation while explaining and utilizing documents that really make sense for you and your family.

-Guardianship for Adults:
+Guardianship and/or Conservatorship for Adults:

-Guardianship is a legal process where a court appoints a guardian for a person who is unable to make their own decisions for personal or financial management, or both.
-Guardianship can be inevitable when there is no other lesser restrictive alternative, such as a power of attorney in place, or upon attainment of majority of a young person who is not able to sign a Power of Attorney.
+Guardianship and/or Conservatorship can be inevitable when there is no other lesser restrictive alternative, such as a power of attorney in place, or upon attainment of majority of a young person who is not able to sign a Power of Attorney.
 It can also be an effective option for a person who is unable to manage their own care or finances, who may be a victim of exploitation.
-Once a Guardian is appointed, which typically takes a minimum of 60 days, the court will continue to monitor the guardian, ensuring protection for the incapacitated person.
-The process of appointing a guardian can be simple but can also be complex, especially if it is contested.
-Our team will assist the Guardian with all aspects of guardianship, from deciding whether guardianship is necessary to the court appointment process to ongoing representation once appointed.
+Once a Guardian and/or Conservator is appointed, the court will continue to monitor the Guardian/Conservator, ensuring protection for the person in their care.
+The process of appointing a Guardian or Conservator can be simple but can also be complex, especially if it is contested.
+Our team will assist the Guardian and/or Conservator with all aspects, from deciding whether guardianship and/or Conservatorship is necessary to the court appointment process to ongoing representation once appointed.

-Guardianship for Minor children:
+Guardianship and/or Conservatorship for Minor children:

 LONG TERM CARE PLANNING